xiaoy110/Blog/_posts/2018-03-02-migrate redmine from 3.1.1 to 3.4.4.md

 Client characterset:	utf8
 Conn.  characterset:	utf8
 ~~~
-it looks like are utf8 character but actuly it not
+it looks like are utf8 character but actually it not
 ~~~
 show create table attachments
 ~~~